 - Overview of the study design/methods (max 500 words).

-For resubmissions, additional information is required.
-If an LOI is a first resubmission of a previously reviewed but not funded full grant application, a response to reviewers’ comments needs to be included (max 500 words).
+For Resubmissions, additional information is required: If this LOI is a first resubmission of a previously reviewed but not funded full grant application, a response to reviewers’ comments need to be included (max 500 words).

-- 30 lines of text for Project Summary, Arial font size 11, at least 0.5-inch margins, convert the Word document to PDF to upload in the Project Description section.
+- 30 lines of text for Project Summary, Arial font size 11, at least 0.5-inch margins, Convert the Word document to PDF.

 - 5-page limit (1 page for Specific Aims, 3 pages for Research Strategy and 1 page for Additional Review Criteria), Arial font size 11, at least 0.5-inch margins.
 Revised applications must include a 1-page Introduction at the beginning of the Research Plan (see Resubmission of an Application section for further details).
-All sections of the Research Plan and any Letters of Support should be combined and converted into a single PDF to upload in the Proposal section.
+All sections of the Research Plan and any Letters of Support should be combined and converted into a single PDF.

 - The Specific Aims should state concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
 List succinctly the specific objectives of the research proposal, e.g., to test a stated hypothesis, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop a new technology.
 The Specific Aims section must be limited to one page.